Set up and launch a multivariate A/B experiment

 Traffic allocation

-Once you have created your variations, you need to finalize your experiment before you can put it online.
-You can do it exactly the same way as with classic A/B experiments.
-The only exception is your experiment’s traffic distribution.
+Once you have created your variations, you must finalize your experiment before it goes online.
+You can do it the same way as with an A/B experiment.
+The only difference is your experiment’s traffic distribution.

 Traffic allocation for the experiment